db47h/lex/lexer/state/README.md

 ## Overview

-Package state provides state functions for lexing quoted strings, quoted characters and numbers (integers in any base as well as floats) and graceful handling of EOF.
+Package state provides state functions for lexing quoted strings and quoted characters.

-According to the convention on Lexer.StateFn, all state functions expect that the first character that is part of the lexed entity has already been read by Lexer.Next and will be retrieved by the state function via Lexer.Current.
+State functions in this package expect that the first character that is part of the lexed entity has already been read by Lexer.Next.
+For example:

+	r := l.Next()
+	switch r {
+	case '"':
+		// do not call l.Backup() here
+		return state.QuotedString(tokString)
+	}

 All functions (with the exception of EOF) are in fact constructors that take a at least a token type as argument and return closures.
-Note that because some of these constructors pre-allocate buffers, using the returned state functions concurently is not safe.
+Note that because some of these constructors pre-allocate buffers, using the returned state functions concurrently is not safe.
 See the examples for correct usage.

 ## Installation